If so, then it is in your best interest to keep reading this announcement.

 Even post-repair, industry analysts expect:

-To add further insult, their ‘fix’ will still not fix the fact that your diesel vehicle will be worth $1,000.00 to $6,855.00 less than it should have been worth.
+To add further insult, their ‘fix’ will still not change the fact that your diesel vehicle will be worth $1,000.00 to $6,855.00 less than it should have been worth.
 If you own one of these affected Volkswagen vehicles, you may be entitled to financial compensation.
-Contact Villarreal & Begum Law Group to start your claim today.
+Contact the San Antonio personal injury lawyers at the Villarreal & Begum Law Group to start your claim today.

-The affected vehicles include nearly 482,000 diesel passenger cars sold in the United States as well as millions of others worldwide, sold between 2008 and 2015.
+The affected vehicles include nearly 482,000 diesel passenger cars sold in the United States, as well as millions of others worldwide, sold between 2008 and 2015.
 The cars in question have Type EA 189 diesel engines installed in 2009-2015 VW Jettas, Audi A3s, Beetles, and Golfs as well as 2014-2015 Passats.
-They all have 2-Liter, four-cylinder diesel engine.
+They all have a 2-Liter, four-cylinder diesel engines.

 Volkswagen increased sales by creating a reportedly environmentally-conscious vehicle.
 The Environmental Protection Agency (EPA) investigators, however, discovered this was not true.
-VW had been installing engines coded with a special algorithm that would allow it to pass diesel emissions tests in situations where it should have not otherwise done so.
+VW had been installing engines coded with a special algorithm that would allow it to pass diesel emissions tests in situations where it should not have done so.

-Also, Edmunds.com, a national car buying industry website, recommends owners avoid selling or trading their cars unless absolutely necessary due to potentially lowered trade-in values.
+Also, Edmunds.com, a national car-buying website, recommends owners avoid selling or trading their cars unless absolutely necessary due to potentially lowered trade-in values.

 Because the vehicles in question were marketed as complying with emissions regulations while still offering good fuel economy, many accepted the higher cost of diesel fuel that came with operating their vehicle as opposed to using less expensive unleaded fuel.
 Customers may also face inconvenient recalls to repair their vehicles in addition to decreased performance and future repairs.
 Further, many industry insiders fear owners will face increased depreciation of their vehicles or be unable to resell them.

 When VW first started looking to establish its center in California, it promised that it would focus on delivering ultra-low emission vehicles throughout the United States.
-This led to VW being awarded a $10 million California Economic Development Authority tax-exempt bond to assist in constructing of their $27 million center.
+This led to VW being awarded a $10 million California Economic Development Authority tax-exempt bond to assist in constructing their $27 million centers.